openmobilehub/omh-auth/README.md

 provider's auth screen, be it the Google SignIn UI or a custom tab that redirects the user to Google's Auth page.
 This should be used to start an activity for result ( The snippet below uses the latest method of doing so, but it's the same as using `startActivityForResult(Intent intent, int code)`.
-In the `LoginActivity.kt`, add the following code as an instance variable.
+In the `LoginActivity.kt`, add the following code as an instance variable:

 ```kotlin
 private val loginLauncher: ActivityResultLauncher<Intent> =